jooby-dev/jooby-docs/docs/obis-observer/commands/GetMeterDate.md

-# GetDate
+# GeMeterDate

-Request/response to get the current date and time on the device.
+Request/response to get the current date and time on the specific meter.

 ## Request